Navigating the Shift: A Comparative Analysis of Web Search and Generative AI Response Generation: Comparative Analysis of Search Results

 Across systems, we observe uniformly low domain-level overlap with Google's results, highlighting that generative engines surface markedly different domain ecosystems.
-GPT-4o shows the lowest mean overlap at 4.0\%, followed by Gemini (11.1\%), Claude (12.6\%), and Perplexity (15.2\%).
+GPT-4o shows the lowest mean overlap at 4.0\% (std = 6.6\%), followed by Gemini 2.5 Flash (11.1\%, std = 10.2\%), Claude 4.5 Sonnet (12.6\%, std = 12.2\%), and Perplexity Sonar Pro (15.2\%, std = 11.6\%).
+All pairwise differences in mean overlap between systems are statistically significant under paired bootstrap resampling over the same query set (10,000 iterations; all $p < 0.001$), confirming that these divergences are consistent across queries.
 GPT-4o’s substantially lower overlap indicates that its cited domains diverge the most from Google’s top-ranked domains.
+Notably, the median overlap for GPT-4o is 0.0\%, indicating that for more than half of the queries, no domain overlap with Google’s top-10 results is observed; in contrast, median overlaps for Gemini 2.5 Flash, Claude 4.5 Sonnet, and Perplexity Sonar Pro are 8.5\%, 8.7\%, and 14.3\%, respectively.
 Together, these results establish that AI and traditional search operate over distinct source landscapes, motivating a deeper examination of these differences across query types and source characteristics.

-\paragraph{Effect of entity popularity.} We compare 200 entity-comparison queries (100 popular, 100 niche) to examine domain overlap variations.
-For popular queries (e.g., "Apple or Samsung"), we expect abundant online information; for niche queries (e.g., "Garmin or Coros for ultramarathon training"), we expect comparatively less.
+\paragraph{Effect of entity popularity.} We compare 216 entity-comparison queries (108 popular, 108 niche) to examine domain overlap variations.
+Popular queries consist of comparisons between two globally recognized consumer brands (e.g., ``Nike or Adidas: which is better?
+Answer with one brand name.''), typically asking for an overall preference between the two entities.
+In contrast, niche queries compare two less mainstream or more specialized brands within a specific use case (e.g., ``Aeropress or Chemex: which is better for coffee?
+Answer with one brand name.'').
+All queries follow the same comparison frame (``A or B: which is better?''), with niche queries adding a task-specific qualifier when needed (e.g., ``for X'').
+Both popularity categories span a range of consumer domains, such as consumer electronics and home appliances.

+Domain overlap is computed using the same normalization and Jaccard protocol described in the \textit{Domain overlap} analysis above.
+In addition to AI--Google overlap, we also compute pairwise domain overlap between each AI system and Gemini 2.5 Flash.